 Are you considering Assisted Living for yourself or your loved one?
-There are a variety of questions associated with the transition into Assisted Living, including how Assisted Living differs from other care services and how to identify when it’s time to move into a retirement community.
+There are a variety of questions associated with the transition into assisted living, including how Assisted Living differs from other care services and how to identify when it’s time to move into an assisted living community.
 Making this decision is never easy, however, this transition can be a trying yet rewarding time for yourself or a loved one.

 Many people associate Assisted Living as an end to independence, a lack of freedom they once had, and loss of personal privacy.
 Fortunately, that is not the case.
 Assisted Living does not mean we cannot go to our favorite restaurant on Tuesday, visit close friends out-of-state or have some time to ourselves without being constantly monitored.
 Life, aging, and our bodies ultimately place limits on what we can do, but Assisted Living simply means having an extra hand to help us do the things we love.